dmaza81/sequra_frontend_challenge/README.md

 # SeQura Frontend Challenge
-From this document we will explain how we have structured the challenge and how we can test it on any third-party page to integrate said Widget.
+From this document we will explain how we have structured the challenge and how we can test it on any third-party page to integrate the Widget.

 ## Architecture and technology used